matsvitt/plainagile/_posts/2021-09-23-documenting-the-impossible.md

 Similarly, the poor rookie, who is now supposed to use the software in the project, is overwhelmed by the variety of possibilities.
 He is quickly at his wit's end and has to annoy the guru, who is already under water.
 The documentation is (as is often the case) inadequate or not up to date.

-So **the question is**: how do I ensure that the expert knowledge really ends up in the software documentation?
-And this against the background that the documentation can still be adapted after release.
+**So the question is**: how do I ensure that the expert knowledge really ends up in the software documentation?
+And how do I make it possible that the documentation can still be adapted after release?

 ## My solution